Anyone new on Twitter who wants to build in public and grow an audience wants to know the tactics behind getting a tweet viral.

 In my early days building my personal brand, I broke down how well-known marketer, Dave Gerhardt, writes his LinkedIn posts.
 This will help you write better tweets too!

 If you can get started with the tips I have here, you'll start to see magical things happening around you.

-You'll enjoy your work, you'll talk about it comfortably, and you'll see that other people can feel your authenticity and passion that they want to hear more from you.
+You'll enjoy yourself, you'll talk about it comfortably, and you'll see an increase of follower count because they really want to hear from you.